spences10/scottspence.com/posts/2016/12/05/job-hunting/index.md

 #### What the recruiter says:

 > hi Scott, just seen your profile and think you will be a really good
-> match for a role I’m recruiting for
+> match for a role I'm recruiting for

 #### What it actually means:

 > you have come up in my keyword search and I'm blindly calling you, I
-> haven’t really read your profile
+> haven't really read your profile

 This was incredibly frustrating experience for me, yes I could have done things better and like I said this was basically a rant, this is